igarash1/too-simple-calculator/README.md

 Too simple example calculator with Desktop Compose.
 For educational purpose.

-## Run
+## Build and run

-No binaries.
-Please run with gradle or IntelliJ.
+No pre-built binaries.
+Please run with Gradle or IntelliJ.

 ```shell
 $ gradle run